May 1 2002

-“Test results demonstrate that the expected life exhibited by the standard hot-dip galvanised panels (zinc coating thickness approx. 100 microns) can be considered to be significantly superior to the continuous galvanised/lacquer samples.
-The lacquer coating appears not to be fully effective in inhibiting the onset of corrosion under damp conditions due to porosity.
+“Test results demonstrate that the expected life exhibited by the standard hot-dip galvanized panels (zinc coating thickness approx. 100 microns) can be considered to be significantly superior to the continuous galvanized/lacquer samples.
+The lacquer coating appears not to be fully effective in inhibiting the onset of corrosion under damp conditions due to porosity.”

-It is well known that the zinc/iron alloy layers of standard hot-dip galvanised coatings are hard in nature (in excess of 200HV—often harder than the base steel itself).
-Conventional hot-dip galvanised coatings, consisting of alloy layers with a soft zinc outer layer, therefore provide in essence a buffer stop coating which withstands knocks and abrasion.”
+“It is well known that the zinc/iron alloy layers of standard hot-dip galvanized coatings are hard in nature (in excess of 200HV—often harder than the base steel itself).
+Conventional hot-dip galvanized coatings, consisting of alloy layers with a soft zinc outer layer, therefore provide in essence a buffer stop coating which withstands knocks and abrasion.”

 Poor Performance from Plated Coatings

-Zinc plating has been used in industrial coating applications from time to time, with very poor results.
-Industrial Galvanizers joint venture galvanizing operations in Bakasi, Indonesia, PT Bukit Terang Paksi Galvanizing (BTG), was commissioned in March 1998 to reprocess a large tonnage (approx. 400 tonnes) of cable trays that had been electroplated.
+Zinc plating has been used quite often in industrial coating applications, but with poor results.
+In March 1998, Industrial Galvanizers launched its joint-venture galvanizing operation in Bekasi, Indonesia—PT Bukit Terang Paksi Galvanizing (BTG)—to reprocess a large tonnage (approximately 400 tons) of cable trays that had been electroplated.